AuburnSounds/Dplug/ARCHITECTURE.md

 `dplug:math` defines small vectors, rectangles, and matrices.

 `dplug:graphics` defines drawing surfaces and a lot of low-level rendering routines.
 They are considered a legacy way to draw on screen.
 This is based on a fork of `ae:graphics`, a stripped-down generic library for working with images.
+This is being replaced slowly by `gamut` and `colors`.

 `dplug:canvas` is a 2D rasterizer library that provide quick RGBA drawing with a friendly interface.
-It is now the preferred way to draw on screen.
+It is now the preferred way to draw on screen (though `canvasity` could soon be a choice too).

 [More info on this in the Wiki.](https://github.com/AuburnSounds/Dplug/wiki)